 Subdivide each of the varieties you’ll be planting according to season.
 Whether they grow early spring, in the height of summer into fall, or will be planted in the late summer for a fall & winter garden, you can use this information along with the other categorizations you make to fully utilize the space in your garden and get better yields.
 There of been times where I had to weed a big patch of nothing in the garden because I wasn’t prepared to use that space before or after a particular crop.

-You can take all of the effort out of knowing when to plant your vegetables and herbs with my custom Seed Sowing Calculator that is part of my Homestead Management Printables.
+You can take all of the effort out of knowing when to plant your vegetables and herbs with a custom Seed Sowing Calculator.
 Simply punch your first and last frost date into the spreadsheet and your work is done.
 The chart will automatically calculate when is the best time for you to start your seeds or make your transplants according to your exact location.

 Knowing which plants are heavy and light feeders and when to plant them will also allow you to maximize space in your garden by underplanting (or undersowing) light feeders or herbs among the heavy feeders, especially ones with a short growing season.
 A great example of this would be to plant lettuces in the early spring and then when they are nearly mature, interplant them with your tomato seedlings.
 By the time the tomatoes grow large enough to shade out the lettuces, it’s time to harvest your salad anyway.
 If you prune up the bottom of your tomatoes as the harvest works its way up the vine, you can plant fall lettuces under them again in the late summer for your fall garden.
 The tomatoes provide a wonderful micro-climate for the lettuce in the hot summer.
 Another idea would be to interplant annual herbs like parsley and basil with the tomatoes.
 Great for one-stop garden shopping for your dinner menu.
 You could also plant kale in the garlic bed after the garlic is harvested so that space isn’t sitting idle the rest of the growing season.